Skip to content

 Core Module (core)

-The core directory contains the essential framework components:
+The core directory contains the essential framework parts:

 • services/: Core services like Logger, Environment, etc.